 This project will address the continued growth in the senior citizen population of the Township.
 Many years ago the Town Board had the foresight to purchase a sizable main campus.
 Within the last few years the Township has successfully completed the construction of an impressive Senior Center.
 Adjacent to the main campus, a new senior housing and assisted living complex has recently been completed and occupied.
-Today, these facilities represent the majority of senior orientated construction throughout Hanover Township.
+Today, these facilities, along with even newer senior living facilities on West Bartlett road, represent the majority of senior orientated construction throughout Hanover Township.
 A new senior park located between these two facilities on an approximate 1.2 acre parcel owned by the Township would provide additional recreation and programming space specifically designed for our growing senior population.
-The goal is to form a partnership with the Park District and utilize state grants to pursue the project.
+The goal is to form a partnership with the local park districts and utilize state grants to pursue the project for any amount over and above the amount allocated in CIP.